mutable-dan/yacs/vim.md

 - dTa - delete backward until letter 'a'

 #### search
-- / - of course you can to the standard search
+- / - of course you can do the standard search
 - \* - search forward word under cursor
 - \# - search backwards word under cursor